OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

 ## Features of this sample

-- Card with actions `Schedule task`.
+- Card with action `Schedule task`.

 ![Schedule task ](Images/ScheduleTaskCard.png)